Updated: 2023-August-10

 - K-space discritization settings in RCWA object.
 See explanation of "Max Order" below.

-How to change x/y mesh
+A.7 How to change x/y mesh

 We cannot directly edit them, and in general, it's not necessary to change the x/y direction mesh.
 But if users want to change the mesh size, the values are automatically determined by a number of k vector domains.
 If users increase the k numbers, the mesh number will also be increased.

-How to support dispersion (refractive index vs. wavelength) in the grating
+A.8 How to support dispersion (refractive index vs. wavelength) in the grating

 As shown below, the sample .fsp files, the lswm_2D_hex_cylinder_221210.fsp for example, provided in this article is designed to let user exactly specify the refractive index for the pillars, which is independent to the wavelength.